On differentiability of the membrane-mediated mechanical interaction energy of discrete-continuum membrane-particle models: Introduction

 \section{Introduction}

-Membrane proteins are crucial for various processes that involve the shaping of biological membranes. \TK[such as...]{} In some of these cases the proteins act as inclusions in the membrane and induce local deformations in the vicinity of the interface between the membrane and the proteins \TK{[ref]}.
-As the membrane itself consists of a lipid bilayer, which in lateral direction can be seen as a fluid \TK{[ref]}, particles are able to move easily within the membrane.
-Since the local protein-induced membrane deformation implicitly defines a membrane mediated mechanical protein--protein interaction proteins can tend to assemble in energetically preferable patterns \TK{[ref]}.
+Particles embedded into membranes are commonly expected to be crucial for various biological processes involving the shaping of the membrane.
+Examples of such particles are transmembrane and bar-domain proteins.
+For example the latter are conjectured to play an important role in early stages of clathrin-mediated endocytosis \cite{HauckeKozlov2018}.
+The reason for the importance of proteins for membrane shaping is, that they may induce local membrane deformations in their vicinity.
+Since the membrane itself consists of a lipid bilayer, which---in the lateral direction---can be seen as a fluid, such particles are able to move easily within the membrane.
+As a consequence the local particle-induced membrane deformation implicitly induces a membrane-mediated mechanical particle--particle interaction.
+Driven by the corresponding interaction potential, particles may cluster and form energetically preferable patterns.